-A Market Policy exists to set out the Syndicate's approach to Market Risk and details how the Syndicate measures, monitors and mitigates the potential market risks posed by the investment portfolio.
-The policy is reviewed regularly.
+A Investment Risk Policy exists to set out the Syndicate's approach to Market Risk and details how the Syndicate measures, monitors and mitigates the potential market risks posed by the investment portfolio.
+The policy is regularly reviewed for pertinence and for changes in the Market risk environment.